 Employees are increasingly expressing unique preferences for work-life balance, learning and development paths, and how they're seen and recognized.
-As our workforce continues to become more diverse, we need to continue adapting our programs to meet the demands.
+As our workforce continues to become more diverse, we need to continue adapting our employee reward and recognition programs to meet the demands.

 While offering personalized people programs can position you as a more attractive employer, providing this at scale can be a challenge.
 To share fresh ideas and inspiration for delivering personalized programs at scale, we hosted a webinar with our friends at Sapling.
 Our awesome panelists included: